Prerequisites

 In a terminal, send a request to the endpoint:

 200 OK.
-The body is the default nginx welcome page, which confirms that the endpoint is serving traffic.View logs
+The body is the default nginx welcome page, which confirms that the endpoint is serving traffic over the managed HTTPS URL.

 - Web console